 The Fourfold Pattern of Preferences

 Essentially, we tend to take irrationally high risks under some circumstances, and are irrationally risk averse under others.
-Read more about how heuristics affect choices in our full book summary, or experience it for yourself through the exercises and examples in the book.
+Read more about how heuristics affect choices in our full book summary.

 Our Two Selves